Les conteuses: Marie-Catherine d'Aulnoy

 Marie-Catherine d'Aulnoy published the first French-style fairy tale, "L'île de la Félicité," in her novel L'Histoire d'Hypolite, comte de Douglas.
 By doing this, scholars agree that she both introduced the fairy tale and initiated a publication technique that would become popular in France, in which multiple tales are combined within a larger narrative.

+Academic study

+In 2025, author Jane Harrington wrote biographies of the seven conteuses lives and retold thirteen of their fairy tales in her book titled Women of the Fairy Tale Resistance: The Forgotten Founding Mothers of the Fairy Tale and the Stories That They Spun.